-Within the Collection Fund the Council has set aside provision for any potential liabilities as a result of business rates appeals against rateable value.
-A provision has been made for all outstanding appeals relating to the rate revaluation undertaken in 2010 and 2017 and also set aside a provision for General Practitioner and Automated Teller Machines (ATMs) where there was a legal challenge in place against unsuccessful rating appeals.
-The challenge has been upheld in May 2020.
+Within the Collection Fund, the Council has set aside provision for any potential liabilities because of business rates appeals against rateable value.
+A provision has been made for all outstanding appeals relating to the rate revaluation undertaken in 2010 and 2017 and a provision has also been set aside for General Practitioner and Automated Teller Machines (ATMs) where there was a legal challenge in place against unsuccessful rating appeals.
+The challenge was upheld in May 2020.